amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Amanzi solves a set of parameterized models for multiphase flow in porous media.
 An Amanzi simulation is specified by providing:

 * values for a parameterized PDE-based transport model, including boundary and initial conditions, constitutive laws, and parameterized/phenomenological models for fluid and chemical sources and characterizations of the porous medium,
 * parameters controlling the selection of key algorithmic options and output,
 * a description of the (discrete) state of the computational system, including a list of the independent variables and instructions for obtaining or generating the discrete mesh, and a characterization of the (parallel) computing environment.

-The primary software interface to Amanzi is a compiled C++ function, and much of the input data required is communicated through the input file.
-The Amanzi input format is defined in terms of the XML schema.
-The schema can be found in the Amanzi source code repository.
-Users can construct models and generate compliant XML input files using the Akuna tool suite.
+The primary input to *Amanzi* is through an XML file.
+The Amanzi input XML format is defined in terms of the XML schema that can found in the Amanzi source code repository.
+Users can construct models and generate compliant XML input files using the Akuna_ tool suite.
 Users can also choose to generate compliant file using a text editor or other method.

-In practice, Amanzi is called by a "simulation coordinator" which manages the simulation instructions and orchestrates the flow of data.
-A basic simulation coordinator is provided with the Amanzi source code distribution.
-This simple stand-alone coordinator can be used to drive a simple sequence of Amanzi runs, or can serve as a template for user-generated extensions supporting more intricate workflows.
+..
+In practice, Amanzi is called by a "simulation coordinator" which
+.. manages the simulation instructions and orchestrates the flow of
+.. data.
+A basic simulation coordinator is provided with the Amanzi
+.. source code distribution.
+This simple stand-alone coordinator can be
+.. used to drive a simple sequence of Amanzi runs, or can serve as a
+.. template for user-generated extensions supporting more intricate
+.. workflows.

 The following is a description of each of the sections with the XML input schema.
 Each section includes a short description of what is